How Much Does Parking Lot Striping Cost in 2025?

 What kind of parking lot striping equipment do companies use?

 Lot painting companies use a variety of equipment based on the needs of the project.
-You’ll likely see them using the following equipment:
+You’ll likely see them using a professional line painting machine (which usually costs between $4,000 and $10,000), stencils for painting words, numbers, and symbols, and special paint designed for parking lot striping.

 How long does it take to stripe a parking lot?